jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 1/4:1/5:1/6 will correspond to the tones c, c′, g′, c″, e″, g″; that is to say, tones all of which belong to the major chord of c.
-On the other hand, if we start with the tone g", the series 1:2:3:4:5:6 will represent the tones g″, g′, c′, g, e♭, c; that is, tones all of which belong to the minor chord below g (= c minor).
+On the other hand, if we start with the tone g″, the series 1:2:3:4:5:6 will represent the tones g″, g′, c′, g, e♭, c; that is, tones all of which belong to the minor chord below g (= c minor).
 Let us write both out, thus: